PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 13:34:00
+Last updated: 2024-04-05 13:34:34
-Random Quote: Sometimes people make decisions, shit happens, and we gotta act accordingly. - Marty Byrde
+Random Quote: Demons made of snow and ice and cold.
+The ancient enemy.
+The only enemy that matters.  -  Stannis Baratheon